-This might not be the most important thing-the first seven can kill the appeal of a presenter even if he or she is having fun-but it is essential for an enjoyable presentation, for both you and your audience.
+This might not be the most important thing-the first seven can kill a presenter's appeal even if they are having fun-but it is essential for an enjoyable presentation for both you and your audience.
 People almost always learn better when they are having fun, and you set the tone for fun or forgettable presentation.

-These are the major deal makers or deal-breakers.
+These are the significant deal-makers or deal-breakers.
 Using all eight to become an extraordinary virtual presenter is simple but not easy.
 You'll need to apply yourself to addressing and learning these skills.